 A. This is a recommendation from our hospitality advisors.
 It is for the safety of our staff and guests in terms of less contact / less exposure.
 More time can also be allocated to frequent cleaning of high touch common areas.

-Q. Where do I park?
+Q. Where do I park in summer season?

 A. Limited parking is available at the lodge, nearby the lodge or in the Perisher Car Park.
 Please be mindful not to park on any vegetation as you will be fined.
 Our address is 31 Candle Heath Road, Perisher Valley NSW 2624.
 Please drive to the conditions of the day and be on the watch out for animals crossing the road, particularly near the entrance station around dusk.